marcuskara/swarmic/swarmic-examples/camel-metrics/README.md

 # Camel Metrics Example

-This example show how to build a Camel services using Camel-CDI and Metrics-CDI
+This example shows how to build a Camel services using Camel-CDI and Metrics-CDI

-Application class configure a Camel route which try to reach an unreliable service bean (defined by `UnreliableService` class) each second.
+Application class configures a Camel route which tries to reach an unreliable service bean (defined by `UnreliableService` class) each second.

 Successful attempts to reach the service are stored in metrics.
 If the service fails (50 % chance of failure), the route is retried maximum twice.